-Supermarket operator Albertson's is on a yo-yo diet.
+Supermarket operator Albertsons is on a yo-yo diet.
 After shrinking dramatically, the grocery chain is back in growth mode.
 The company operates more than 1,100 supermarkets in some 15 states under the Albertsons, Jewel-Osco, Shaw's/Star Market, Acme, and United banners, among others.
-Albertson's LLC was formed in 2006 when the assets of Albertsons Inc. were sold to three separate companies, including wholesaler SUPERVALU, which acquired the majority of the stores.
+Albertsons LLC was formed in 2006 when the assets of Albertsons Inc. were sold to three separate companies, including wholesaler SUPERVALU, which acquired the majority of the stores.
 In 2013, Albertsons bought those stores back from SUPERVALU and has since gone on to make other acquisitions (including a merger with Safeway in 2015).
-The grocery chain traces its roots to 1939 when Joe Albertson opened his first grocery store in Boise, Idaho.
+The grocery chain traces its roots to 1939; it filed to go public in 2015.

 The company has more than 600 stores and more than 60,000 employees.